tekniiquann/tekniiquann.github.io/_posts/2024-07-03-Install-Sapck-The-HPC-Package-Maneger.md

 ---
 layout: post
-title: "How To Install Spack -- The HPC Package Manager"
+title: "How To Install and Configure Spack -- The HPC Package Manager"
 categories_short_name: shell
 meta: "shell_and_OS"
 type: "Draft"